BurntSushi/globset/GUIDE.md

 If you're confused about what configuration file ripgrep is reading arguments from, then running ripgrep with the `--debug` flag should help clarify things.
-The debug output should note what config file is being loaded and the arugments that have been read from the configuration.
+The debug output should note what config file is being loaded and the arguments that have been read from the configuration.

 Finally, if you want to make absolutely sure that ripgrep *isn't* reading a